snapthinkllm/snapthinkllm/README.md

+This repository contains a minimal open-source version of SnapThink Notebooks.
+The full-featured version is not open sourced, but a free beta is available for download on our website.

+We welcome feedback and contributions on the minimal and the  full version!

 # 🚀 SnapThink LLM – Local AI Chat App

 SnapThink is a powerful local chat UI powered by [Ollama](https://ollama.com) and Electron.
 It supports model management, chat session history, markdown rendering, document summarization, and retrieval-augmented generation (RAG) – all locally on your machine.